slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Each Tutoring Interaction Is Focused on a Specific Skill

-An important aspect of pedagogy is the structure and objectives of lessons, as well as the expected outcome.
-However, in traditional education, there is no guarantee that teachers will have a well-defined plan or clear learning objectives for their students each lesson.
-Allowing students to provide tutoring to their peers may exacerbate the problem as none of these student-mentors have received formal training in pedagogy.
+An important aspect of pedagogy is the structure and objectives of lessons and the expected outcome.
+However, in traditional education, there is no guarantee that teachers will have a well-defined plan or clear learning objectives for their students in each lesson.
+Allowing students to tutor their peers may exacerbate the problem as these student-mentors have yet to receive formal training in pedagogy.

-We have implemented a simple solution for this problem.
+We have implemented a simple solution to this problem.
 In this approach, every tutoring interaction focuses on only one skill per interaction.
 Tutors can easily access a method for teaching the skill from a database recommended by the teacher.
 Once the tutor determines that the student has mastered the skill, they can award a diploma that is specific to that skill.
-By using this approach, we can ensure that each tutoring interaction is focused on a specific skill and that the tutor understands the objectives of the interaction.
+By using this approach, we can ensure that each tutoring interaction is focused on one particular skill and that the tutor understands the objectives of the interaction.

 ### Tutors Use a Simple Teaching Algorithm